uma-victor1/FCC-LeetCode-DS-A/README.md

 ## FCC DS & A

-This project hosts some FCC DS & A problems and how i tackled them
+This project hosts some FCC and LeetCode DS & A problems and how I tackled them

 ## Guide
 Each question is a folder containing